wirenboard/wirenboard/README.md

 first.

-The development environment consists "host" environment which is Debian "stretch" Linux image used to build Python noarch packages, Go-based packages such as `wb-rules` and `wb-mqtt-confed` and `wb-mqtt-homeui` frontend.
+The development environment consists "host" environment which is Debian "bullseye" Linux image used to build Python noarch packages, Go-based packages such as `wb-rules` and `wb-mqtt-confed` and `wb-mqtt-homeui` frontend.

-Cross-compilation is used to build C/C++ packages such as `wb-mqtt-serial` for armhf and armel target architectures.
+Cross-compilation is used to build C/C++ packages such as `wb-mqtt-serial` for armhf and arm64 target architectures.
 It's implemented using [Debian sbuild](https://wiki.debian.org/sbuild) with different non-virtualized chroot rootfses for each Debian release.